vanhoutk/Private-Search/README.md

 - 6/12/16 - KVH - Tidy up and comment of code.
 Edit to foreground to prevent multiple instances of 'suggested category'.
 - 8/12/16 - KVH - Added functionality to export pri history
 - 11/12/16 - KVH - Changed the alarm to a polling function in the foreground.js so it only runs on google pages.
 Now works on Chrome and Firefox.
+- 18/01/17 - KVH - Finished creating unit tests for all PRI functions.